havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 |tiling|

-- The polygon layer can be chosen
+- The polygon layer can be chosen.

-- The location for storing the SVG files can be specified
+- The location for storing the SVG files can be specified.

-- The SVG files are not deleted - the default location is the system temporary file directory
+- The SVG files are not deleted - the default location is the system temporary file directory.

+- CRS transformations are not performed, so the tiling layer should have the same CRS as the input layer.
+  A warning is given if the CRSs are different.

 All the other options are also respected when generating the rose diagrams for the tiles.